 Caregivers: Don't Forget Your Needs

-Cancer patients' caregivers are often "hard to get through to," says Annie Trance, MSW, LISW-S, program manager, Psychosocial Oncology, at The Ohio State University Comprehensive Cancer Center — James (OSUCCC — James) Cancer Hospital and Solove Research Institute.
+Cancer patients' caregivers are often "hard to get through to," says Annie Trance, MSW, LISW-S, program manager, Psychosocial Oncology, at The Ohio State University Comprehensive Cancer Center — Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC — James).

 By this, Trance means that in many cases the spouse, parent, child or friend who takes care of a loved one battling cancer often devotes all of his or her time and energy to that person.
 "These caregivers are juggling not only dealing with the cancer, but they may also have to work and may have other family members to take care of, perhaps young children, and they also have to arrange for meals and for medical appointments," Trance says.
 "They don't prioritize any time for themselves, and when they do they feel guilty."